-Exactly what happens when i type the sine (or cos or tan etc for that matter) of an angle into my calculator?
+Exactly what happens when I type the sine (or cos or tan etc for that matter) of an angle into my calculator?
 I type it in and it magically gives me an answer, a number that is essentially unrelated to the angle I inputed.
 Is the calculator just reading off of a list created from people who used rulers to physically measure the distance on a graph or is there a mathematical function that defines it?

 sin x = x − x3/3! + x5/5! − x7/7! + ...,

 where x is in radians.
 For example, to find out sine 23, first convert 23 to radians by dividing it by 180 and then multiplying by π.
-We get 23/180 p = 0.401425727958696 0.4014257.
-Then use the above formula to get the value of sin 0.4014257:
+We get 23/180 π = 0.401425727958696 ≈ 0.4014257.

 |=||0.4014257 − 0.40142573/3! + 0.40142575/5! − 0.40142577/7!|

 |=||0.4014257 − 0.0107811296737492 + 0.000086864959350 − 0.000000333277256|

-In the picture they look identical but we know they are not exactly the same, just very very close - even the above calculation shows that.
+See how closely the polynomial formed from the first four terms of the Taylor series approximates the sine curve near the origin.
+In fact, they look identical in the image, but we know they are not exactly the same, just very very close - even the above calculation shows that.